It happened like this … an English family move to France. Part 22. The story closes.

 And now ?
 Now, as I close my story …

 The children grew up and left home, as they do.
-None live in France.
 We all meet at Les Cypres in the summer, now with grandchildren and partners of our off-spring.
-Bruce and I travel a great deal.
-We are residents of France, and France is a lovely country of which to be a resident.
-We have lots and lots of friends, both French and British, but will always tend to veer towards British friendships – well, birds of a feather and all that.
+Bruce and I travelled a great deal for a few years, not wanting to be in France but unable to buy a house in England.
+We have lots and lots of friends, both French and British, but when in France we will always tend to veer towards British friendships – well, birds of a feather and all that.
 I think most expats would agree.
 It is just easier, if only from the language point of view.
 My great chum in France, actually, is Mexican.

 By popular request I have continued with our story, starting a few years later :-